 What is a hair system made of?

-The hair systems today use two materials to construct the bases: mesh fabric or polymers.
+The modern hair systems today use two materials to construct the bases: mesh fabric or polymers.

 Mesh is typically made of polyester or nylon and is usually used to build the hairline of a good product.
 They can be used throughout the entire system, providing a natural, life-like appearance.
 However, mesh fabric is not feasible for long-term use.